 First, it eases the struggle small community hospitals face in attracting top quality physicians to their rural location.
 Second, it offers an effective alternative to the frequent transfer of patients to distant tertiary referral hospitals to get the care they need.
 We see the benefits time and again as forward-thinking hospitals rely on telehealth in rural areas to bridge the staffing gap:

-- They improve quality and consistency of care through 24×7 access to expertise.
+- Improves quality and consistency of care through 24×7 access to expertise.

-- They facilitate education and training for support staff.
+- Facilitates education and training for support staff.

 A rural hospital in Enid, Okla., was unable to provide specialized care to patients without having to transfer the patients to Oklahoma City or Tulsa, each 100 miles away.
 The facility began looking for a more sophisticated system for treating stroke and other acute neurology patients on-site.

 The vice president and CFO of the hospital, became an advocate of rural telemedicine as a result of a reduction of locum support costs for neurology and reduction in patient transfers.
 “Conservatively, it is anticipated that access to teleneurology services will provide in excess of a $200,000 reduction in locum support costs annually and additional revenues in excess of $55,000 a year,” he said.